 The Short Answer: I'm switching from HubSpot to Twenty because I'm moving from renting HubSpot's database to owning my data operations.
 HubSpot has evolved into an all-in-one platform that creates complexity my business doesn't need, while Twenty offers focused CRM functionality with better privacy and data residency controls.

-With HubSpot, you're essentially renting space in their ecosystem.
-Your data lives on their servers, follows their rules, integrates through their APIs.
-You get convenience, but you give up control.
+Twenty lets me own my data operations instead of renting space in someone else's ecosystem, giving me complete control over where my data lives and how it's accessed.
+With HubSpot, your data lives on their servers, follows their rules, integrates through their APIs - you get convenience, but you give up control.

 I've worked with dozens of clients who found they were paying for comprehensive solutions while only using a fraction of the features.
 What they really needed was a system that adapted to their established processes, not the other way around.
 Recently, I helped a marketing agency realise they were spending £800+ monthly on HubSpot while only using the basic CRM functions - that's when I knew I needed to reassess my own setup.